 Aachen, the westernmost city in Germany, is historically one of the most important cities on the Old Continent.
 From the city of Charlemagne, where more than 30 German kings were crowned over a period of 600 years, the long-distance trail climbs up into the northern foothills of the Eifel.

-The village of Schmidt (430 m), like many villages and farms in this region, is characterized by the typical beech hedges.
-These hedges, some as tall as a house, protect the buildings from the west wind that blows constantly here.
-Along the shore paths of the Rur reservoir, then through lonely Eifel forests and past Mariawald Abbey, the route continues to Gemünd in the Eifel.
-The route takes you to Bad Münstereifel in the valley of the Erft River via scenic mountain paths.
+Along the shore paths of the Rurtalsperre to the small pilgrimage town Heimbach, then through lonely Eifel forests and past former Mariawald Abbey, the route continues via scenic mountain paths to Satzvey and Bad Münstereifel in the valley of the Erft River.
 From the valley, a long climb leads into the surrounding forests and arrives on the plateau at Effelsberg with the world’s largest radio telescope.
 In the Kottenforst Ville nature park that follows, the actual Eifel is then already left behind.
 It is not far from Rheinbach to Bad Godesberg on the Rhine.